History of Art and Visual Culture

 Students planning to major in HAVC need no specific preparation beyond the courses required for UC admission.
 Writing skills, however, are particularly useful to HAVC majors.
 Please note that AP courses are not applicable to the HAVC requirements.

-All students considering the major or minor are encouraged to complete lower-division courses early in their studies and consult with the history of art and visual culture undergraduate adviser to develop a plan of study.
+All students considering the major or minor are encouraged to complete lower-division courses early in their studies and consult with the HAVC undergraduate adviser to develop a plan of study.
 To declare the major, students must complete two HAVC courses, chosen from two different geographical regions.
 Students are eligible to declare the HAVC minor at any time.

 Information for Transfers

 Transfer students will find it helpful to complete courses that satisfy campus general education requirements before coming to UC Santa Cruz.
 As preparation, transfer students interested in pursuing HAVC as a course of study are encouraged to fulfill some of the lower-division HAVC requirements prior to transfer.
 Refer to the ASSIST.ORG articulation agreements (between UCSC and California community colleges) for approved lower-division courses.
-A student may transfer up to five art history courses toward the major: 3 lower division and 2 upper division.
+A student may transfer up to five art history courses toward the major: Three lower-division and two upper-division.
 Upper-division transfer credit is evaluated on a case-by-case basis and must be approved by the Department Chair.

 - Art book publishing